 George W. Bush followed in his father’s political footsteps, serving two terms as president from 2001 to 2009.
 He was president during the Sept.
 11, 2001, terrorist attacks, an event that challenged the nation and transformed Bush into a wartime president.

-Bush has doubled his fortune since leaving the White House — he entered it with a $20 million net worth, according to a report by American University.
+Bush has more than doubled his fortune since leaving the White House — he entered it with a $20 million net worth, according to a report by American University.
 In his retirement in Texas, he also has taken up painting.